CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 	> /home/pi/scripts/delete_device.sh 62c7c657127dbd0001154bbc

-To copy backup file stored on WaziGate to host computer
+To copy backup file stored on gateway to the host computer
 -------

 On host computer:

 	> scp pi@192.168.3.5:/home/pi/sensor-backup/*.json .

-Replace `192.168.3.5` by the IP address assigned to the WaziGate.
-If you are connecting to the WaziGate by the WaziGate's WiFi, use the static `10.42.0.1` IP address.
+Replace `192.168.3.5` by the IP address assigned to the gateway.
+If you are connecting to the gateway by the gateway's WiFi, use the static `10.42.0.1` IP address.
 You can also use an FTP software such as `FileZilla` and to open an SFTP connection using port 22.
 Remember, user is `pi` and password is `loragateway`.

 Sensor data samples
 -------

 The provided sensor data example samples in the `example` folder are taken from real INTEL-IRRIS devices deployed from June to December 2022 during the summer heat wave.
 There were no supplied water apart from rain.
 The soil type is mostly clay.
-There are one capacitive and one tensiometer INTEL-IRRIS devices close to each other.
+There are one capacitive and one tensiometer devices close to each other.
 The tensiometer is buried at about 30cm deep.

-You can restore these sensor data example samples on the INTEL-IRRIS WaziGate as follows (assuming you have the default starter-kit configuration where SOIL-AREA-1 and SOIL-AREA-2 are already defined):
+You can restore these sensor data example samples on your gateway as follows (assuming you have the default starter-kit configuration where SOIL-AREA-1 and SOIL-AREA-2 are already defined):

 	> cd sensor-backup
 	> /home/pi/scripts/restore_capacitive_device_sensor_values.sh 3 AB 63a7191a68f3190886639cc7